 - Clitoral sensitivity can be a common cause of pain.
 Lubricant helps, but so does extra bathing and gentle retraction of the clitoral hood.
 Women are often surprised at how easily vaginal secretions can build up below the clitoral hood.

 - Pelvic pain can be caused by deep thrusting penetration.
 Hip dysplasia, stretched ligaments that support the uterus, scar tissue from surgeries and childbirth, vaginal or cervical infections including pelvic inflammatory disease, endometriosis, ovarian cysts, and uterine fibroids can also be the culprits of serious discomfort.

 - Finally vulvodynia is a painful and often hard to diagnose chronic condition that causes a burning and/or stinging sensation of the vulva and vagina.
 It is sometimes the phrase doctors use if they aren’t sure why you actually feel pain.

 - Pain should not be a part of your sex life and you should NOT put up with it.
 My approach to dealing with pain is to work with you, provide a ton of information and finally figure out what’s going on with your squishy parts.
 I work with doctors, gynecologists, physiotherapists and other partners to find the right fix to get you back to intimacy.

 Pain, like many sexual problems rarely goes away on its own.
 Call or email me NOW.
 We can fix it together.
-It’s covered under your health plan and your sex life can recover.
+It may be covered under your health plan and your sex life can recover.
+I partner with many pelvic physiotherapists, physicians and other specialists.
+We can fix this.
 I’m looking forward to helping.
 Sue.